Solo Leveling Ending Explained

 After all, Jin-Woo has consistently leveled up to the point of invincibility, so his victories had long ceased to surprise us.

-Chapter 178 hints at a final confrontation with Antares, however, it is one that we never got to see.
-This is likely because the creator decided that we didn’t need to.
+Chapter 178 hinted at a final confrontation with Antares, however, it is one that we never got to see.

 Jin-Woo vs Monarchs